 Taking the initiative to organize social activities can be a powerful way to connect with others.
 Introverts often thrive in smaller, more intimate settings, making it easier to foster connections.

 For example, host a movie night in your dorm common area or organize a game night with a small group of classmates.
+Do whatever you feel is fun!
 By taking the lead in planning social initiatives, you not only create opportunities for bonding but also demonstrate your willingness to contribute to the social fabric of your college community.

 Conclusion: How Do I Make Friends in College as an Introvert?

-Remember, forming lasting friendships is a gradual process that requires patience and persistence.
+An important note: forming lasting friendships is a gradual process that requires patience, persistence, and time.
 Not every interaction is going to work out or result in a new friend, and that’s okay.
 Simply continue your efforts, and you’ll surely make awesome friends in college!